8 family circular walks

 Baddesley Clinton National Trust

-As well as the Peter Rabbit winter adventure activity trail for families with children, there’s the 45-minute estate walk in the grounds of this secluded moated Tudor country home (1.8m), a 5m walk to Packwood House, the Heart of England Way countryside walk (2.8m) and easy walk along the Grand Union canal via Rowington Church, the Heart of England Way and Kingwood Junction (3 – 5m).
-To book your timed entry tel: 0344 249 1895.
+Enjoy the 45-minute estate walk in the grounds of this secluded moated Tudor country home (1.8m), a 5m walk to Packwood House, the Heart of England Way countryside walk (2.8m) and easy walk along the Grand Union canal via Rowington Church, the Heart of England Way and Kingwood Junction (3 – 5m).
+Pre-book your visit.
 It’s £5 to visit the grounds for adults and £2.50 for children (non members).

-An easy 3.7km walk, this route takes you on a countryside loop near to Henley-in-Arden taking in a canal lock, streams, and Preston Bagot church. here are a few stiles, so maybe not so good for pushchairs.
-To get there take the A4189 Henley road from Warwick.
-At the crossroads in Claverdon, turn right (signposted Shrewley) into Lye Green Road.
-At the first crossroads turn left into Common Lane (signposted Yarningale Common).
-Park at the common.
+An easy 3.6 mile loop trail, this route takes you on a countryside loop from The Crabmill pub near to Henley-in-Arden taking in a canal lock, streams, and Preston Bagot church.
+There are a few stiles, so maybe not so good for pushchairs.

 Oakley Woods near Bishops Tachbrook